acoppes/unity-gemserk-utilities/Readme.md

 * Tuples
   - ~~Dependency Injection of tuples? (there is an extension for that, have to test it yet)~~
   - A concept between the filter and the pools?
 When we programmed Clash of the Olympians we had something like that.
+  - Also, could be super useful for Controllers logic.
 * Entity Queries?
     - This is for quickly searching entities matching some criteria, but not only having or not a component but more like checking if some specific value conditions apply.
 * Database join?